UW-PHARM/BitSAD.jl/docs/tutorials/iterative-svd.md

 println("final error: $(ϵ[end])")
 ```

 Since we are simulating bits, we need to store the bits in order to compute an estimate of the current simulation output.
 We use a `CircularBuffer` from DataStructures.jl to do this.
 Additionally, in the previous section, we directly fed back the output, `v`, as an input in the subsequent iteration.
-Now, `v` is unstable during the first few iterations, so we initiate the simulation with 1,000 pre-computed samples of `v₀`.
+Now, `v` is unstable during the first few iterations, so we only start the feedback after 1,000 iterations.
 Finally, we measure the output error using the formula

 ```math
 Av = \sigma u